microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 ### Define Variables

-From a PowerShell window [not]{.underline} logged into Azure, run the following PowerShell.\
+From a PowerShell window not logged into Azure, run the following PowerShell.\
 When prompted (line 3), enter the password for the Service Principal you created using PowerShell